 Torta di Peghera

-Semi-soft unpasteurized or termized washed rind cheese from cow’s milk that made on small farms in Val Taleggio, Lombardy.
+Semi-soft raw or termised washed rind cheese from cow’s milk that made on small farms in Val Taleggio, Lombardy.
 Pale golden thin rind with hints of orange color.
 Touch of barnyard aroma.
 Rich flavor, but not pungent.
 Long lasting in the mouth.
 Nice acidity.
 Serve with onion marmalade.
 Use melted on polenta, but also good as is with bread.
 Quite oily cheese with its 54% fat in dry matter.
 Matured at least 45 days.
 Cylindrical in shape and weighs 2.4 kg.
+I recommend the cheeses made with raw milk.

 To drink: White wines from the Voignier or Arneis grapes.
 Light red wines from Lombardy.